jrgillick/laughter-detection/README.md

   #### Output
   - The segmenter prints out a list of time segments in seconds of the form (start, end) that it has identified as laughter.
-It will also concatenate those segments for you into a wav file and store that file at `<output_audio_path>`
+It will also concatenate those segments for you into a wav file or save them as a list of wav files into a folder at `<output_audio_path>`

 # Dependencies
 - Numpy/SciPy